apache/sedona/README.md

 Please visit [GeoSpark project wesbite](http://geospark.datasyslab.org) for latest news and releases.

 ## Data Systems Lab
-GeoSpark is one of the projects under [Data Systems Lab](http://www.datasyslab.org/) at Arizona State University.
+GeoSpark is one of the projects initiated by [Data Systems Lab](http://www.datasyslab.org/) at Arizona State University.
 The mission of Data Systems Lab is designing and developing experimental data management systems (e.g., database systems).

 # Thanks for the help from GeoSpark community
 We appreciate the help and suggestions from GeoSpark users: [**Thanks List**](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-Community-Thanks-List)